-Alex P. Basilevsky concentrates his practice in the areas of complex litigation and environmental law.
+Alex P. Basilevsky is a partner in the firm's Litigation department.
+He concentrates his practice in the areas of complex litigation and environmental law.
 He often represents clients in litigation driven by complex expert testimony of a technical and/or scientific nature, including both environmental and non-environmental litigation.

 Mr. Basilevsky represents clients dealing with litigation arising from environmental contamination and resultant toxic torts.
 This includes representing clients alleged to have caused or contributed to environmental contamination, as well as representing clients who have been harmed by environmental contamination.
 Mr. Basilevsky has represented a number of energy companies in New Jersey and Pennsylvania in litigation regarding fuel spills.
 He also has first chair trial experience, under both State and Federal law, with a focus on soil and water contamination.

 Additionally, he has represented clients in non-environmental complex litigation.
 This includes:

 - Successfully defending an IT services company from a claim by a New York hedge fund seeking more than $20 million in the United States District Court for the Southern District of New York.
 Mr. Basilevsky served as first chair trial counsel in obtaining a defense verdict after a week-long trial.

 - Mr. Basilevsky represented specialty chemical manufacturer Bro-Tech Corp. in a large corporate espionage case against an Indian competitor which resulted in a settlement in favor of Bro-Tech Corp. for $38 million.

 - Representing large financial services entities, particularly large commercial and residential mortgage servicers, in litigation arising from services provided by those entities.

 - Successfully defending a nationwide class action against a large national bank alleged to have engaged in a nationwide practice of overcharging residential mortgage customers.